taniyagupta840/online-assessment-grader/README.md

 * **Create Assessment** - Teachers can create assessments with various parameters, like duration of test, marks per correct answer, negative marking.
 * **Add Images** - Teachers can also add an image as a reference to each question.
 * **Attempt Assessment** - Students can attempt the assessments given by the teachers.
-* **Auto Submission** - Assessment will be auto submitted when the time set by the teacher runs out.
+* **Auto Submission after time out** - Assessment will be auto submitted when the time set by the teacher runs out.
 * **Auto Grading (including Negative Marking)** - After attempting, the assessments are automatically graded by matching with the aswer key provided by the teacher.
 Marks are evaluated keeping in consideration all the parameters set by the teacher, like negative marking and marks per correct answer.
 * **View Marks** - Students can view their marks and answer key immediately after they submit their answers for evaluation.
 * **Review Attempted Assessment** - Students can review already attempted assessments where the original answers and the answers marked by the student are shown side by side.